brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 * [Ｘ] Practiced reStructuredText by rewriting some Markdown content.
 (20170526) Began with this "Current and Postponed tasks" file.

   * One nice thing is that GitHub does not reformat ``[　]`` as a checkbox in reST the way it does in Markdown.
-  * One unpleasant thing is that marking section headers takes more time and space than in Markdown (which allows just a prefixed ``### ``, for instance, instead of a separate line of ``#`` at least equal in length to the number of characters in the heading.
+  * One unpleasant thing is that marking section headers takes more time and space than in Markdown (which allows just a prefixed :literal:`###\ `, for instance, instead of a separate line of ``#`` at least equal in length to the number of characters in the heading.

 * [Ｘ] Begin learning Sphinx (http://www.sphinx-doc.org/en/stable/tutorial.html).
 (20170524)
 * [Ｘ] Begin learning reStructured Text (http://www.sphinx-doc.org/en/stable/rest.html).
 (20170524)